Antonio Garcia

 My dad, but my mom is also amazing!
 She was always there for me, but my dad always went out of his way to comfort me.

-After he lost his construction job during the financial crisis of 2008, my family moved from Anaheim to Riverside and I was forced to move into my aunt’s garage as it was closer to UC Irvine.
+After he lost his construction job during the financial crisis of 2008, my family moved from Anaheim to Riverside, and I was forced to move into my aunt’s garage, as it was closer to UC Irvine.
 I was struggling at school and hated public transportation.
 I had a hard time studying on the bus during my two plus hour commutes.
 I would miss my second bus by a few seconds and miss quizzes or show up thirty minutes late to an examination after sprinting across campus.
 Knowing this, my dad would make time to pick me up from school after work.
 He would drive all the way from Riverside to Irvine and then drop me off where I was staying in Anaheim.
 This meant a lot to me.
-He was also there for me when I had to retake the MCAT, he was there to comfort me through my second year of medical school when I thought I failed a block, and he was most recently there to comfort me after I took the Step 1 exam.
+He was also there for me when I had to retake the MCAT exam, he was there to comfort me through my second year of medical school when I thought I failed a block, and he was most recently there to comfort me after I took the Step 1 exam.

 Did you have any fears going into medical school?

 I feared not being smart enough.
-High school was easy for me, but when I started college I quickly learned that it was going to take a lot more effort to succeed.
+High school was easy for me, but when I started college, I quickly learned that it was going to take a lot more effort to succeed.
 I was scared because in undergrad I was already putting in 100%, and I was told that medical school was much more difficult.
 It’s true.
 Medical school is more challenging.
 I think the biggest difference for me was that I wasn’t restricted to a library with limited hours on Saturday and Sunday.
 This used to limit how much studying I could do on the weekends.
 I didn’t have a desk at home, so I would study kneeling down using my bed for support, but I could only be on my knees for a few hours.
-At medical school, with 24/7 access to a desk and a decent chair I can study all day.
+At medical school, with 24/7 access to a desk and a decent chair, I can study all day.

 What made your medical school the right fit for you?

 UC Riverside School of Medicine was the right fit for me because the school was created to address the primary care and specialist physician shortage in Riverside and neighboring counties.
-Since my family moved to Riverside and, it became my home, I saw the physician shortage.
+Since my family moved to Riverside and it became my home, I saw the physician shortage.
 I wanted to help address this issue in my community.
 I wanted to meet other future community leaders to work together to resolve the physician shortage and also to address other health care disparities in our community.
-At the time, before I decided to focus specifically on medicine, I also wanted to get a master’s in Public Policy.
-UCR SOM was one of only four medical schools in the nation at the time that offered a dual MD/MPP program.
+At the time, before I decided to focus specifically on medicine, I also wanted to get a master’s in public policy.
+UCR SOM was one of only four medical schools in the nation at the time that offered a dual MD-MPP program.

 Did you have to change any of your study habits?